How can we incentivize students and workers at the HvA/UvA to throw their trash in the correct recycling bin in a way that’s clear and effortless?

-The HvA and UvA are aiming to become more sustainable as Amsterdam moves towards having a circular economy in 2030.
-However, how exactly trash needs be sorted in order to be recycled remains a confusing topic, and clarifying this process for students and staff is necessary in order for the schools to become more sustainable.
+The Amsterdam University of Applied Sciences (AUAS) and the University of Amsterdam (UvA) are aiming to become more sustainable as the city of Amsterdam moves towards having a circular economy in 2030.
+However, exactly how trash needs be sorted in order to be recycled remains a confusing topic.

-At the HvA and UvA, about 75% of waste produced is incinerated.
+At the AUAS and UvA, about 75% of waste produced is incinerated.
 As students and staff are confused about how to properly sort their trash, they end up putting their waste in the wrong bin, thus contaminating otherwise recyclable waste streams.
-The schools’ waste is collected and transported to recycling facilities, but, if the stream has become too contaminated, it cannot be recycled and needs to be transported to another facility to be incinerated.
-This process is expensive, ineffective, and awful for the environment.
+The schools’ waste is collected and transported to recycling facilities but if the stream has become too contaminated, it cannot be recycled and needs to be transported to another facility to be incinerated.
+This process is expensive, ineffective, and it has negative consequences for the environment.

 Through these experiments, we found that:

-1. People are most confused on how to sort coffee cups, disposable cutlery, and food packaging, thus these products are the biggest cause of contamination in the other streams
+1. People are most confused on how to sort coffee cups, disposable cutlery, and food packaging.
+These products are, therefore, the biggest cause of contamination in the other streams;

-2. Simple labels aren’t enough for people to sort their trash correctly
+2. Simple labels aren’t enough for people to be able to sort their trash correctly